fujaba/fulibScenarios/src/test/scenarios/language/patternmatching/PatternMatching.md

 We call init and we write the answer into studyRight.

-We expect that there is some object bob1 with name 'Bob' and some object sr3 with students bob1.
+We match some object bob1 with name 'Bob' and some object sr3 with students bob1.

 We expect that sr3 is studyRight.